marcglasberg/asyncredux.com/flutter/basics/failed-actions.md

 ## Showing error messages in a dialog

-To show error messages to the user, make your actions throw an `UserException`, and then wrap your home-page with `UserExceptionDialog`, below `StoreProvider` and `MaterialApp`:
+To show error messages to the user, make your actions throw a `UserException`, and then wrap your home-page with `UserExceptionDialog`, below `StoreProvider` and `MaterialApp`:

 ```dart